-There are plenty of YouTube mistakes to avoid in 2022.
+There are plenty of YouTube mistakes to avoid in 2023.
 You’ll learn early on how to get more views or subscribers, but you’ll rarely see advice on what not to do.
-Today, we’ll go through 8 YouTube mistakes to avoid in 2022, and what you can do to make them right.
+Today, we’ll go through 8 YouTube mistakes to look out for this year, and what you can do to make them right.

 What should you not do on YouTube?

 Whether you’re a beginner or a seasoned pro, chances are you’ll have made one of the below mistakes during your time on YouTube.
 And that’s fine!
 You learn by doing things, figuring out what works best for you, and improving as you go.

 Now, let’s get into the top 8 mistakes to avoid in 2023.

 1. Focusing on views rather than the viewer

 It’s easy to get caught up chasing views.
 After all, if you want to monetize your YouTube channel and earn a living as a content creator, you need to get those viewer figures up.
 But be careful.
 If you spam viewers with keywords, then they click on your video and it’s not relevant to their interests, it could hurt your ranking in the YouTube algorithm.

 But as Depeche Mode said, people are people.
 Treat them as such and tell stories that excite viewers.
 Solve a problem.
 Help them.
 Make them laugh.
 Viewers are looking for value.
 You’ll struggle to provide that by optimizing your content for the algorithm while ignoring what people actually want.
 The algorithm reflects real-life human behavior, so start there!